Ben Affleck and Matt Damon launch film production company

 The company is backed by private investment firm RedBird Capital Partners.
 Terms of the deal were not disclosed.

 Together, Affleck and Damon have generated more than $10.7 billion in worldwide box office sales.
-One of the goals of the new joint venture is to more equitably share profits with filmmakers, including creators and crew members, as video streaming begins to eclipse traditional theatrical release formats.
+One of the goals of the new joint venture is to more equitably share profits with filmmakers, including creators and crew members, as streaming services begin to eclipse traditional theatrical release formats.

 "Historically, the success of a film was based on its box office performance.
 Now, with the rise of streaming, the business behind filmmaking has intrinsically changed," Damon, the chief content officer or Artists Equity, said in a statement.
 "However, Ben and I know that the power will continue to be in the hands of the creators, no matter which direction the industry evolves."